-• Private Lateral - Privately owned sewer piping that is tributary to an Enrollee's sanitary sewer system.
-The responsibility for maintaining private laterals can be solely that of the Enrollee or private property owner; or it can be shared between the two parties.
-Sewer use added)
+Private Lateral - Privately owned sewer piping that is tributary to an Enrollee's sanitary sewer system.
+The responsibility for maintaining private laterals can be solely that of the Enrollee or private property owner, or it can be shared between the two parties.
+Sewer use agreements dictate lateral responsibility and the basis for the shared agreement. (emphasis added)

 This definition does not make reference to upper laterals and lower laterals and is therefore confusing.
 Also, it is misleading to state that sewer use agreements dictate lateral responsibility, as these agreements seldom exist for individual homeowners.
+More often, responsibility for maintaining laterals is mandated by city codes.

-• Private Lateral Sewage Discharge (PLSD) - Wastewater discharges caused by blockages or other problems within laterals are the responsibility of the private lateral owner and not the Enrollee.
+Private Lateral Sewage Discharge (PLSD) - Wastewater discharges caused by blockages or other problems within laterals is the responsibility of the private lateral owner and not the Enrollee.
 Discharges from sanitary sewer systems which are tributary to the Enrollee's sanitary sewer system but are not owned by the Enrollee and do not meet the applicability requirements for enrollment under the SSS WDRs are also considered PLSDs. (emphasis added)